News Blogmaritime piracy

 Saturday (July 16).
 Emirates tanker hijacked in Gulf of Aden

 The MV Jubba XX was hijacked in the northern Indian Ocean on the regular route from the United Arab Emirates to the port of Berbera (Somalia/Somaliland).
-The vessel was located by a maritime patrol aircraft 100 miles northwest of the Socotra Islands towards the northern coast of Somalia, Eunavfor Atalanta's anti-piracy HQ confirmed.
+The ship was located by a maritime patrol aircraft 100 miles northwest of the Socotra Islands towards the northern coast of Somalia, Eunavfor Atalanta's anti-piracy HQ confirmed.
 No other information except the presence of 9 pirates on board.
 The MV Jubba XX, a tanker from the United Arab Emirates, was not registered in the MSCHOA system.
-And it has a crew of 16 people (1 Sri Lankan, 5 Indians, 3 Bangladeshis, 1 Sudanese, 1 Burmese, 1 Kenyan and 4 Somalis).
+And it has a crew of 16 (1 Sri Lankan, 5 Indians, 3 Bangladeshis, 1 Sudanese, 1 Burmese, 1 Kenyan and 4 Somalis).

 Friday (July 15) An Indian ship captured and then freed